 There are other companies that offer a commercial alternative to the TPS and may charge for their service.
 However organisations making live telesales calls are not legally obliged to check against any of these alternative registers.
-The TPS and Ofcom are not affiliated with any of these organisations.
+The TPS and the Information Commissioners Office are not affiliated with any of these organisations.
 If you choose to explore these commercial alternatives, it is advisable to make sure you understand exactly what services they are offering you and any applicable charges.

 We are aware of a number of organisations that call people claiming to be the Telephone Preference Service (TPS) and try to charge consumers for registration.
 It is FREE to sign up to the TPS register.
 We will never contact you requesting payments or credit card details.
 Once an individual's telephone number is on the TPS, it will remain on it and there is no need to update your registration.

 If you suspect that you have been contacted by a fraudulent organisation, then you can contact Action Fraud to report your concerns. http://www.actionfraud.police.uk/

 If you have already signed up and paid for a commercial alternative to TPS by mistake, don’t worry you can still take action.